-This is the mandatory homework assignment in Economic growth, Spring 2014.
+This is the mandatory homework assignment in Economic Growth, Spring 2016.
 You are encouraged to solve the assignment together with fellow students (max. four students per group).
-If you do not know the other students, but would like to have one or two co-workers, you may send me an e-mail about it.
-Then I might be able to match you with somebody else in the same situation.
+If you do not know the other students, but would like to have one or two co-workers, you may send me an e-mail or talk to Niklas about it.
+Then we might be able to match you with somebody else in the same situation.
 You may write your paper in English or Scandinavian as you prefer.
 As to the text and mathematical formulas in the paper you may use either your computer or readable handwriting.
-For the present assignment you will need a computer or a pocket calculator to produce some of the numerical results.
+For the present assignment you will need a computer to produce some of the numerical results.
 The maximum accepted number of pages is 8 (10 if hand writing).
-Be brief and precise in your text.
 Be careful with your language.
+Be brief and precise.
+For example, when you are asked to "comment", your comment should be a short remark - right to the point.1